amlkteam/techcom-consumer-sentiment/annotator_guidelines.md

 ## The Task

 The annotator will be presented with one Tweet at a time.
 The Tweet will be in one of three languages (English, French, or Chinese) and focus on one big tech company (Amazon, Microsoft, Facebook, or Apple).
-The annotator will read the text of the Tweet and decide if the tweet falls under one of seven categories: Very positive, positive, neutral, negative, very negative, or irrelevant.
+The annotator will read the text of the Tweet and decide if the tweet falls under one of six categories: Very positive, positive, neutral, negative, very negative, or irrelevant.
 We anticipate that completing this task will require about seven to ten seconds, depending on the length of the tweet.

 ## Guidelines

-The following is a detailed breakdown of the seven possible categories.
+The following is a detailed breakdown of the six possible categories.

 #### Very Positive